salexandert/GainzApp/README.md

 Please check out https://cryptogainz.store/ or email admin@cryptogainz.store for questions, comments, or suggestions.

 Did this help you out?
-All Donations cherished https://cryptogainz.store/pages/donate
+All Donations cherished https://cryptogainz.store/pages/donate or with Bitcoin bc1qm0sykhxhhqey9yg2t93mqp4jzgdl88ewa82q3s

 Gainz, does not provide Legal, Financial, or Tax Advice.
 Please consult with your certified advisor(s) to validate results.